pktrigg/pygsf/README.md

 This is going to use the standard libraries from python, ie NOT use numpy, gsglib, or external any dependencies.

 # 2DO
-* implement the extract, so we can strip out the attitide records.
-This will speed up development
 * processing record
 * attitude record
 * sound velocity record

 # DONE
+* implement exclude, so we can strip out the attitide records.
+This will speed up development
 * can read the GSF header record with the version string
 * basic loop in place